adamboesen/CS200_Final/README.md

 Learn more about ethics, different approaches, and how to apply them to decision making

+The site can be explored [here](https://adamboesen.github.io/CS200_Final)

-Written for CS200, Ball State University,
+Written for CS200, Ball State University

-By Adam Boesen,
+Adam Boesen

 Using [Twine](http://twinery.org)